 From 2006 through 2012, the case focused largely on Weatherford's questioning of defense witnesses.
 In 2013, the defendants began substantive questioning of Weatherford and its witnesses.
-Discovery is ongoing and expected to last through 2016.
-The case is scheduled for trial on January 16, 2017.
+Discovery is ongoing and expected through early 2017.
+In April 2016, the court dismissed two suppliers from the case.
+Weatherford has appealed this dismissal.
+The case is scheduled for trial in March 2018.

-While the Company believes Weatherford's claims are without merit and we intend to defend against them vigorously, in November 2015, the Company filed with the Court a formal offer of settlement for \$2.0 million plus one half of the Weatherford party's costs and interest under the Judgment Interest Act and reserved at total of \$2.9 million for the offer.
+While the Company believes Weatherford's claims are without merit and we intend to defend against them vigorously, in November 2015, the Company filed with the Court a formal offer of settlement for \$2 million plus one half of the Weatherford party's costs and interest under the Judgment Interest Act.
 Weatherford declined to accept the offer.
+As of December 31, 2016 and 2015, the Company had recorded a reserve of \$3 million associated with this claim.